maslybs/editrion/README.md

-# Editrion
+# Editrion (Beta)

 A lightweight code editor built with Tauri and Monaco Editor.
+This is a Beta release.

 ## Features